omdasoft/laravelVueDashboard/README.md

 * [Contact](#contact)

 ## General info
-Add more general information about project.
-What the purpose of the
+The main purpose of this project is to learn how to create laravel and vue js dashboard

 ## Technologies
-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
+* laravel 7
+* Vue js
-* Tech 3 - version 3.0
+* bootstrap 3
+* css3

 ## Setup
 Describe how to install / setup your local environement / add link to demo version.